gemoc/ale-lang/docs/reference.md

 ### Attribute assignment

+Assign a value to an EClass feature declared ALE or Ecore file.

 ```
 self.myAttrib := "newVal";
 ```

 ### If

+Basic control flow statement executing the statements inside the block if the expression is evaluated true.

 ```
 if(isRainning){
 	self.getFluffyUmbrella();
 }
 ```

+The else block is optionnal.

 ```
 if(i < 3) {